AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/dynamic_storage_management/dyn03_access_types_without_allocators_policy.rst

    * No_Dependence => Ada.Unchecked_Deallocation

-In this approach dynamic access values are only created via the attribute 'Access applied to aliased objects.
+In this approach dynamic access values are only created via the attribute :ada:`'Access` applied to aliased objects.
 Allocation and deallocation never occur.
-As a result, storage exhaustion cannot occur because no "dynamic" allocations occur.
+As a result, storage exhaustion cannot occur because no *dynamic* allocations occur.
 Fragmentation cannot occur because there are no deallocations.

 In this approach the following constructs are not allowed: